 Regardless of where our troubles with vulnerability come from, our collective unease with being vulnerable has contributed to many profound cultural issues.
 By trying to eliminate vulnerability, we’ve not only robbed half the population from having easier access to several life affirming and positive emotional states, but we’ve also lost sight of how important compassion and kindness really is to our species.
 We’ve lost sight of the very qualities that are needed to actually resolve our problems and learn to thrive in the Anthropocene.

 *Some might argue that “openness” is really what’s needed for these emotions.
 If only that were true!
 Openness leads to a partial experience of the emotions listed.
 It leads to the “polite recognition” level of the experience, of say, love or generosity.
 But it does not allow for the full experience.
 Openness is a willingness to tell your story, and vulnerability is telling it, then letting others transform it.
 It is a profoundly relational way of being egoless in a (usually shared) state of being.
+(I believe this is a BrenBrown definition or quote).
 In other words, vulnerability is being able and willing to not use defensive strategies while fully experiencing a situation.